genetics-statistics/GEMMA/README.md

 (PVE), often called "chip heritability" or "SNP heritability".

-2. Fast association tests for multiple phenotypes implemented using a multivariate linear mixed model (lvLMM).
+2. Fast association tests for multiple phenotypes implemented using a multivariate linear mixed model (mvLMM).
 In GWAS, this can correct for populations tructure and sample nonexchangeability jointly in multiple complex phenotypes.